Kid Vega and the Sorcerer of Mali

 "If there is a book that you want to read but it hasn't been written, yet, then you must write it."

-So in 2020 I wrote.
-And this is what came of it.
+And so I wrote, and this is what came of it.

 But let there be no mistake, this book, this universe, and this story is for all kids and adults of all ages, who come from all walks of life.

-As for the rest of my story; I'm a father, a husband, the son of a loving mother and a PK, a brother to four public school teachers and one political commentator, a fan of all music especially hip-hop, a sci-fi geek, a history junkie, a quantifiable nerd, a former military reservist, and a hi-tech employee with a lengthy career in the IT industry as a consultant and instructor.
-And now - an author.
+As for the rest of my personal story; I'm a father, a husband to a public school teacher, the son of a loving mother and a PK, a brother to four other public school teachers and one political commentator, a fan of all music especially hip-hop, a sci-fi geek, a history junkie, a quantifiable nerd, a former military reservist, and a hi-tech employee with a lengthy career in the IT industry as a consultant, instructor, and manager, and now an author.